geeksforsocialchange/faceloader/README.md

 Use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) when writing your commit messages

-To release, create and push a new tag and then run `goreleaser`
+To release, create and push a new tag.
+GitHub Actiona will perform a release for you.